- DarkLight

 To learn more about email compliance regulations and how to personalize your emails, see Complying with the CAN-SPAM Act When Sending Emails and Adding Dynamic Content with Personalization Tags.

-Deliverability metrics
+Deliverability Metrics

 ISPs use past performance metrics to evaluate a sender's reputation.
 Consistent engagement metrics, such as high open and click-through rates and low bounce and spam rates, reduce the chances of your emails being flagged as spam.
 Maintaining steady, positive performance is key to establishing a strong reputation.
 To learn more about managing your email deliverability, see Improving the Health of Your Deliverability Metrics.